microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 None

 ### Test Plan

-While testing is still TBD for our web components, I would expect this to align with the testing strategy and not require any additional test support.
+This component should have component testing in the @microsoft/fast-foundation package.

 ## Next Steps

-Virtualization and/or Pagination for large data sets.
+- Virtualization and/or Pagination for large data sets.